Mapper MIDI for Numa X Piano

 Logical / Software Design

-Fig 4: Logical Design
+Logical Design

-(my) MIDI Specification for NUMA X Piano in MIDI Controller Mode
+Mini-MIDI Specification for NUMA X Piano in MIDI Controller Mode

-This is not the official Numa X MIDI specification.
-Weā€™re interested in the subset of the Control Channel in the section on ā€œCC table Common Channelā€ starting from page 4 (itā€™s not obviuos).
+Studiologic’s official Numa X MIDI specification is the ā€œsource of truthā€ on these MIDI messages.
+We’re interested in the subset of the Control Channel in the section on ā€œCC table Common Channelā€ starting from page 4 (it’s not obviuos!)
 The first 5 columns in the table below match the CC numbers from the Numa X MIDI specification.

 Group Controller Action CC Number (Group) CC Value CC Number (Single) CC Value Map Note